shw3512/shw3512.github.io/teach/courses/math-357/math-357.md

 Remarks.

-1. In the tables below, `q` links to a pdf of the exercises, `a` links to a pdf of the proposed solutions, and `tex` links to the TeX document.
+1. In the tables below, `q` links to a pdf of the exercises, `a` links to a pdf of proposed solutions, and `tex` links to the TeX document.
 2. To compile pdfs for short quizzes, long quizzes, and exams, I used a common template TeX document (named [`main.tex`](assess/main.tex)); and subdirectories named `sq`, `lq`, and `ex`, respectively (in the same directory as `main.tex`), each with its own subdirectory named `tex`, in which the corresponding TeX files were saved.

 ### Homework